This module provides an introduction to the fundamental concepts of finance and in particular:

 - Economics of criminal law; fines and imprisonment

 - Economics of legal processes; litigation, settlement and trial

 - Competitive markets; products liability

 - Non-competitive markets; economics of antitrust law and regulation

 The module provides an introduction to logistics and supply chain management (LSCM) within the international context.
 As such, the module examines how LSCM strategies contribute to businesses' competitive advantage, the relationship aspects between business partners in delighting end-customers, and supporting operational activities and the international transport of goods.

 The module is taught by reference to academic literature and management practice, including case-studies and application to special topics such as humanitarian logistics and international trade.

 An overview of marketing and society, macro-marketing issues, responsible and sustainable marketing, consumer response to marketing activities, marketing's impact on society and consumption.

 Risk, Information and Insurance

-You’ll examine individual decision-making under conditions of risk and uncertainty, and investigate the effectiveness of insurance as a means of controlling risk.
-You’ll have 11 one-hour lectures and 2 two-hour tutorials.
+This module examines individual decision-making under conditions of risk and uncertainty, and investigates the effectiveness of insurance as a means of controlling risk.